pirocorp/Reconnaissance-Fundamentals/04. Analyzing Vulnerabilities/README.md

 A brute-force attack is when an attacker uses a trial-and-error system to guess valid user credentials.
 These attacks are typically automated using wordlists of usernames and passwords.
 Automating this process, especially using dedicated tools, potentially enables an attacker to make many login attempts quickly.

 Brute-forcing is not always a case of making completely random guesses at usernames and passwords.
-By also using basic logic or publicly available knowledge, attackers can fine-tune brute-force attacks to make much more educated guesses, considerably increasing their efficiency.
+Using basic logic or publicly available knowledge, attackers can fine-tune brute-force attacks to make much more educated guesses, considerably increasing their efficiency.
 Websites that rely on password-based login as their sole method of authenticating users can be highly vulnerable if they do not implement sufficient brute-force protection.

 #### Brute-forcing usernames